Aureee123/CS201-FinalProject/README.md

 - **PDF Invoice Generation**: Automatically generate PDF invoices for each order.
 - **Database Integration**: Uses MySQL for storing and managing user, product, and order data.

+  ## Side Notes:
+- **Should first create inventory database in Command Line Client.
+- **Change the Connection line from ConnectionProvider to fit own MySQL
+- **Should run the Commented Statements from tables one by one. (aka st.executeUpdate)